swharden/pyABF/doc/abf-file-format/readme.md

 ## TagSection (ABFHeader.tags)
 At the end of the file are the tags (time-encoded text comments).

-* I'm still working out the tag time units (are they microseconds?)

 ```python
 ### TAG 0 ###
 lTagTime = 13918208